finbourne/lusid-sdk-python-preview/sdk/docs/CalendarsApi.md

 # **list_calendars_in_scope**
 > PagedResourceListOfCalendar list_calendars_in_scope(scope, as_at=as_at, page=page, start=start, limit=limit, filter=filter)

-[BETA] List all calenders in a specified scope
+[BETA] ListCalendarsInScope: List all calenders in a specified scope

 List calendars at a point in AsAt time.